charlynebuerki/data-visualization-project-2021-cam/README.md

 * Summary Review data and Listing ID, found in `reviews.csv`
 * Neighbourhood list for geo filter, found in `neighbourhoods.csv`
 * GeoJSON file or neighbourhoods of the region, found in `neighbourhoods.geojson`

+In addition to this, archived data going back to January 2020 is available for some of the datasets.

 #### Listings